sorewachigauyo/kc-slot-calc/readme.md

 To reduce the number of calculations, we limit `air_state` to 1 (so `2 ^ num_slots`) number of cases.
 From TsunDB, we are able to extract a large number of results for the stage 1 loss per enemy composisiton.
 We then brute force guesses of the enemy slot sizes and compare them to the actual result.

 The limitation of this method is that we need enough samples to cover the entire result space.

+## Slot Ordering

+After we obtain some results of the possible slot sizes, we need to arrange the slots and do a second check to ensure the guess fits the current air power bounds.

+## Acknowledgements

 This was originally suggested and implemented by Croshadow.